maybeee18/ml_lab/7_final_project_presentations/1_final_project_instructions.md

     You can use any third party Python packages.
 Try to use packages that are related to scikit-learn, see list [here](https://scikit-learn.org/stable/related_projects.html).

+1. For the Final Project, how will model performance on my chosen evaluation metric effect my grade?

+    Absolute model performance on evaluation metrics will have __no__ impact the grade.
+There are many different datasets, each one will perform differently.
+This is different from the assignments where absolute model performance on evaluation metrics was important because everyone use the same datasets.

+    What will impact your team grade is relative model performance on the evaluation metrics.
+I except your team try different combinations of features, algorithms, and hyperparameters.
+You should find a combination that does better as measured by evaluation metrics.

+    Selecting the evaluation metric will impact your team grade.
+You should select metric(s) that are relevant for the research question, not something that you can easily maximize.